systemsengineertr/POC_Device_SysML_Model/README.md

 The content of this project itself is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license. https://creativecommons.org/licenses/by-nc-sa/4.0/

-Please contact for commercial use: uludagyildiz@gmail.com
+Please contact for commercial use: uludagyildiz (at)gmail.com